kstoneriv3/kstoneriv3.github.io/_pages/about.md

 Hi, I am a machine learning engineer at G-Research in London.
 Previously, I obtained MSc in Statistics at ETH Zurich and BEng in Systems Innovation at the University of Tokyo.

 My passion lies in the field of machine learning, and I particularly enjoy creating (and improving) machine learning algorithms by leveraging the underlying mathematical structures of the problems.
-Especially, keywords that often get me excited include probabilistic modeling, decision making, reinforcement learning, meta-learning, sample efficiency, and uncertainty quantification.
+Especially, keywords that often get me excited include probabilistic modeling, decision making, reinforcement learning, sample efficiency, and uncertainty quantification.

 On my day off, I tend to go outside for running or playing tennis.
 From time to time, I also like revisit hobbies from my past, such as cycling, hiking, swimming, and bouldering.